cloudops/cloudmc-standard-kb/en/automation/deploy-infrastructure-using-cloudmonkey.md

 ## Requirements

 - CloudMonkey installed [https://doc.cloud.ca/kb/en/how-to#install-and-configure-cloudmonkey](https://doc.cloud.ca/kb/en/how-to#install-and-configure-cloudmonkey)
-- Access to cloud.ca:
+- Access to Hypertec Cloud:
-   - Your API credentials from cloud.ca web UI.
+   - Your API credentials from Hypertec Cloud web UI.
 [You can find how to access them here](../compute-service/working-with-cloudstack-compute-apis.md).
    - Your project ID.
 It can be found with your API credentials.

 ## Retrieving required IDs